 Those complex loads not only require proper route planning to ensure the truck and trailer can make the necessary turns and other maneuvers; they may also involve removing overhead obstructions temporarily, shutting down one or more lanes to prevent collisions with other drivers, and more.
 Some super loads also require cranes for loading and unloading or multiple trucks, and trailers to carry the load at certain points in the route.

 Let FR8Star Help

 When dealing with super loads, the planning stage is key.
 That means measuring the load accurately, obtaining the proper permits, and working with local and state authorities.
-Fortunately, you can choose a super load hauling specialist from FR8Star’s extensive network of vetted brokers and carriers.
+Fortunately, you can choose a super load hauling specialist from FR8Star’s extensive network of vetted transport companies.
 Simply click Get Started on the FR8Star.com home page and enter all of the relevant information for your load.
-You’ll receive free estimates in as little 30 seconds, at which point you can compare brokers and carriers, choose the right one for you, and work alongside them to make the process run as smoothly as possible.
+You’ll receive free estimates in as little 30 seconds, at which point you can compare transport companies, choose the right one for you, and work alongside them to make the process run as smoothly as possible.